zmap/homebrew-formula/README.md

-# homebrew-zmap
+# homebrew-formula
-Dependencies not included in standard Homebrew taps
+Dependencies not included in standard Homebrew taps.
+At this time, solely contains a formula for libJudy.